androidovshchik/DoSmthGreat/README.md

 A short story...
 It's hard for me to control my time and works which i must done.
 So i came up to conclusion about giving such important task for my phone to remind me what i must do at certain time

+Why there is a task `word`?
+As for me i think that our words have a great power.
+So this is the best weapon to fight with oneself first of all.

-So let's plan today a great purpose and getting closer to it everyday!
+Let's plan today a great purpose and getting closer to it everyday!

 Good luck!!! :fist::smile:

-**PS** Please, never gives up and always be a little bit or *more* better :)

 ### Binaries